tls-evolution/ccr/reviewer-interaction/2020-04-21/README.md

 The format of these domain names is interesting: always six random alphabetic characters under the TLD suffices .icu and .live, mostly.

 One check we did not do for the paper: check the NS of the domain.
 Sadly, we only looked up the NS for domains with successful TLS 1.3 handshakes.
-We should be able to pull this data from OpenINTEL, if needed.
-As of 2020-04-21, resolving the NS record for `oqoye.icu` and `tcytkf.live` yields ns1.ecpage.com. and ns2.ecpage.com.
+We pulled this data from OpenINTEL, but note that their vantage point is in the Netherlands.
+However, the NS is the same as when resolving the NS record for `oqoye.icu` and `tcytkf.live` from Australia, on 2020-04-21: ns1.ecpage.com. and ns2.ecpage.com.

 When we took a sample of domains in `.icu` and `.live` and tested plain HTTP on the HTTPS port, this showed an HTTP error by Cloudflare (as it should).
 Testing this again on 2020-04-21, but with HTTPS, we get the SSLv3 handshake error.